ShadBalti/Age-Calculator-App/README.md

 ## Introduction

 The Age Calculator is a web application that allows users to calculate their age based on their birthdate.
-It's a beginner-friendly project designed to help you learn the basics of web development using JavaScript, HTML, and CSS.
+It's a beginner-friendly project designed to help you learn the basics of web development using JavaScript, HTML, and CSS. if you don't understand main.js code, the code explanation [here](main.js.md)

 ## Features